 Hydrocarbons are found in deep waters or complex geological areas, which we can currently access thanks to technological innovation and new techniques in Exploration and Production.

 The Sherlock Project integrates knowledge of geology, geochemistry and high resolution analytical chemistry.
-The goal is to characterise the different elements of an oil system, in order to reduce the geological risk and increase the exploration success rate.
+The goal is to characterize the different elements of an oil system, in order to reduce the geological risk and increase the exploration success rate.

 Other significant developments include 4D modelling techniques, which provide dynamic images of how liquids move in a site.
 Drilling systems equipped with sensors are another decisive factor in exploration success as they analyse the subsoil while drilling to detect hydrocarbons.